romimo-93/project-2/README.md

 ![image](https://user-images.githubusercontent.com/73146401/111664589-2bef1180-87cf-11eb-9e81-c57b077bb4c4.png)

 ## Airline accidents
-1. We could look at where around the globe airline accidents occur, and if there are any trends on types of airline or countries./regions they occur in.
+1. Where around the globe do airline accidents occur most
+2. Are there any trends on types of airline or countries/regions they occur in.
-2. Could determine what airlines are most and least safe.
+3. Could determine what airlines are most and least safe.
-3. have user input airpork code like JKF or LAX and have it filter a data table specifally for that.
+4. Have user input an airport code like JKF or LAX and have it filter a data table specifically for that.
-4. d3 visualization of world globe that can show where the airline wrecks are around the world based on lat and long.
+5. d3 visualization of world globe that can show where the airline wrecks are around the world based on lat and long.

 ### Proposal